cypher256/java-extension-pack/README.md

 # Features

-This extension has no specific settings or commands.
-As shown below, the JDK, build tools, terminal and other settings are automatically configured at start-up according to the current environment.
-If you are not interested in how it is auto-configured, you do not need to read the following.
+The JDK, build tools, terminal and other settings are automatically configured and updated at startup according to the current environment, as shown below.
+If you want to disable all auto-configuration features, set `javaAutoConfig.enabled` to `false`.
 <br>
 <br>